Hd28br/hd28br-modules/README.md

 # My Javascript Modules

-My Modules, You can use this anywhere if you want :fa-thumbs-o-up:
+My Modules, You can use this anywhere if you want :thumbsup:

 ## [:floppy_disk: Internet.js](Internet.js "Internet")

-:warning: This only suppors get and post requests!
+:warning: This only supports get and post requests!

 ### Imporing